Atomwaffenverbotsvertrag UNO 2017

 2. A meeting of States Parties or a review conference may agree upon

-amendments which shall be adopted by a positive vote of a majority of two thirds of
+amendments which shall be adopted by a positive vote of a majority of two thirds

 the States Parties.
-The Depositary shall communicate any adopted amendment to all
+The Depositary shall communicate any adopted amendment to

 States Parties.